ONSdigital/ras-integration-tests/README.md

 ```

+### Config
+Config is set by environment variables in [config.py](config.py)

+If any config is updated it also has to be updated in the Jenkinsfile

 ### Debugging tests in Pycharm
 1. Set the environmental variable in pycharm HEADLESS=FALSE.
 Some instructions to do that https://www.jetbrains.com/help/pycharm/python-console.html
 1. Stick a breakpoint at the point you want to debug
 1. Debug the `run.py` and wait to hit the breakpoint

 ### Troubleshooting
 #### Failing tests